mayakraft/classes/math-for-artists/syllabus.md

 - 3blue1brown essence of linear algebra

-## 7. LOGARITHMS
+## Week 7, 03-12: Logarithms

 ### Lecture

+Exponents review.

-"what number is halfway between 1 and 9?", Stanislas Dehaene and how logarithmic thinking is innate and unlearned.
+"What number is halfway between 1 and 9?", Stanislas Dehaene and how logarithmic thinking is innate and unlearned.
 This informs the nature of human senses, audio and visual, the mathematical relationship between musical pitches, and noise and compression.

 ### Classwork